 The theory behind Ayurveda is that illness occurs when one or more of the body types become imbalanced.
 Treatments prescribed include herbal medicine, diet, meditation, massage and yoga to maintain or restore health.

-Flower essences are used to treat a range of negative emotions and thoughts, such as anger, anxiety, apprehension, loneliness, despair, uncertainty, self-esteem and creativity.
-By neutralising these emotions it's thought you can avoid illnesses that can be caused by these emotions.
+Flower essences are used to treat a range of negative emotions and thoughts, such as anger, anxiety, loneliness, despair, self-esteem and creativity.
+By neutralising these emotions, it’s thought you can avoid illnesses that can be caused by these emotions.

 Flower essences are safe to use, have no side effects and can even be self-prescribed.

 The difference between a holistic doctor and your local GP is that a holistic doctor looks at the issues of health and disease from a holistic or “whole body” philosophy.
 This includes diet, exercise, nutrition, lifestyle and other alternative treatments.
 They are fully qualified and possess a medical degree, just like your GP, but also have training in one or more areas of alternative medicine.